Jaycar-Electronics/Camping-Power-Meter/README.md

-# Camping-Battery-Meter
+JavaScript# Camping-Battery-Meter

 This is more of an electronics lesson than anything else, We go over the fundamental electronics for building a complete circuit idea, discussing Ohm's law, Kirchhoff's law, analog and digital values, and the difference between website and embedded-C code.

 This device is a simple current meter, set up so you can use it while camping to see what sort of power your 12v devices are using.
+The maximum current is recommended at 5A, however with a few minor tweaks you can easily change that.

 Note that this project is designed to be more of a theory-lesson than a real practical unit. we have a [30A Current Module](https://jaycar.com.au/p/XC4610) and a [Regulator](https://jaycar.com.au/p/ZV1565) that can be used to make this a little more robust.